TamimiGitHub/faa-sam-demo/010-Env-Setup.md

    ```
    python3 util/populate_prompts.py --file util/faa_prompts.json
    ```

+   > Note: You can delete all the prompts by executing `python3 util/populate_prompts.py --delete-all`

 1. Navigate to the `Prompts` tab from your Solace Agent Mesh and observe the new prompts that got added

    ![Prompts List](./img/prompts_list.png)